nus-cs2113-AY2122S1/tp/docs/UserGuide.md

     ______________________________________________________________________________________
 ```

-> 💡 The inputed times are automatically converted to 12-hour clock format.
+> 💡 The input times are automatically converted to 12-hour clock format.

 #### Module